We’ve all had to sit through that all-hands meeting where leadership unveils that year’s big, overarching objectives.

 They may not be able to sit in on those strategy sessions with you and your fellow leaders.
 However, you don’t need to always keep them at arm’s length.

-Including your team in key conversations is crucial in how to improve team utilization.
-For example, your organization has decided they want a reputation as a thought leader in the human resources space.
+Including your team in key conversations is crucial in improving team utilization.
+For example, imagine your organization has decided they want a reputation as a thought leader in the human resources space.

 This simple exercise connects a seemingly untouchable goal to the day-to-day work of your employees.
 Grasping the bigger picture in this manner will motivate them to perform at their best.